Prosecutor: Donald Trump knew about executive's tax evasion scheme - ExBulletin

 Prosecutor: Donald Trump knew about executive’s tax evasion scheme

-NEW YORK (AP) Donald Trump knew exactly what was going on with senior Trump Organization executives who had been plotting for years to dodge taxes on benefits paid by the company, a prosecutor said Thursday, disputing the claims of the defense that the former president was unaware of the conspiracy at the heart of the company’s tax evasion case.
+Donald Trump knew exactly what was going on with top Trump Organization executives who plotted for years to dodge benefit taxes paid by the company, a prosecutor said Thursday, disputing defense claims that the former president was unaware of the conspiracy at the heart of the company’s tax evasion case. .

 Manhattan District Attorney Joshua Steinglass launched the bombshell allegation during closing arguments.
-He promised to share more details when he resumed on Friday, backed by the judges’ decision to allow prosecutors to head into territory that had been deemed off-limits because Trump is not on trial.
+He promised to share more details when he resumed on Friday, backed by the judges’ decision to allow prosecutors to enter territory that had been deemed off-limits because Trump was not on trial.

-It was the defense that repeatedly invoked Donald Trump’s name, Merchan said, setting up a potentially explosive final day of arguments before jurors deliberate next week.
+It’s the defense that’s called Donald Trump’s name many times,” Merchan said, setting up a potentially explosive final day of argument before jurors deliberate next week.

-Prosecutors had given mixed signals about Trump’s importance to the case, early on telling a judge the case was not about Donald Trump but repeatedly questioning witnesses about him; show a witness copies of Trump’s tax returns and ultimately seek to tie him to it in closing arguments.
+Prosecutors had given mixed signals about Trump’s importance to the case, telling a judge early on that the case was not about Donald Trump but repeatedly questioning witnesses about him; show a witness copies of Trump’s tax returns and ultimately seek to tie him to it in closing arguments.

 Trump denied any knowledge of the scheme, writing on his Truth Social platform on Tuesday: There was no gain for Trump, and we had no knowledge of it.

-If convicted, the Trump Organization could be fined more than $1 million.
+If found guilty, the Trump Organization could be fined more than $1 million.
 Manhattan District Attorney Alvin Bragg, who watched Steinglass close from the courtroom gallery, said his office’s investigation into Trump is active and ongoing, and no decision has been made. was taken on the advisability of indicting him.

-But lawyers for the company argued that Weisselberg only intended to profit from his tax evasion scheme, not the Trump Organization, and that the company should not be blamed for its transgressions. .
+But lawyers for the company argued that Weisselberg only intended to profit from his tax avoidance scheme, not the Trump Organization, and that the company should not be blamed for its transgressions. .

-We’re here today for one reason and one reason only: Allen Weisselberg’s greed, Trump Organization lawyer Susan Necheles said, his remarks accompanied at one point by the whine of a vehicle siren. emergency outside.
+We are here today for one reason and one reason only: Allen Weisselberg’s greed, said Susan Necheles, a lawyer for the Trump Organization, her remarks accompanied at one point by the whine of a siren from a vehicle emergency outside.

-Weisselberg pleaded guilty in August to dodging taxes on extras of $1.7 million and testified against the Trump Organization in exchange for a promised five-month prison sentence.
+Weisselberg pleaded guilty in August to evading taxes on an additional $1.7 million and testifying against the Trump Organization in exchange for a promised five-month prison sentence.

 You will see that there was no such intention, added Necheles.
 The purpose of Mr. Weisselberg’s crimes was to benefit Mr. Weisselberg.